Safeguarding Contact

 How can I be a part of the Youth Parliament program?

-There are so many ways to be a part of program!
-You can support a participant financially by becoming a Sponsor or you can be a part of our Youth Sitting Week.
-Feel free to contact our Program coordinator to discuss how you can be involved.
+There are so many ways to be a part of the program!
+You can support a participant financially by becoming a sponsor, you can be an industry mentor for one of our youth portfolios, or you can attend Youth Sitting Week.
+Please reach out to the Youth Parliament team to discuss how you can be involved!

 Youth Parliament